stevechanieee/-5-OpenSSL_Versioning/README.md

 |1.27.0        | (2020-09-07)|
 |1.26.2        | (2020-07-02)|

 It should be noted that Docker Compose v1.28.0 might still be deploying with OpenSSL v1.1.1h (i.e., vulnerable to CVE-2020-1971).
 OpenSSL v1.1.1i and above have the security update for CVE-2020-1971.
 The OpenSSL version should be confirmed when utilizing the bundled versions of Docker Compose v1.28.0 and prior.
+The current version of Docker Compose is v1.28.2.

 This Docker Compose bundling issue has persisted for quite some time (e.g., https://github.com/docker/compose/issues/1601).
 However, the bundling issue has also been noted in Linux binaries (as well as Mac binaries).